-The influence between computer science and mathematics goes both ways; sometimes the computer-science need for frequent efficient and safe calculation can lead to methods which streamline or remove the hand-waving from, the usual mathematical arguments [13, 53].
+The influence between computer science and mathematics goes both ways; sometimes the computer-science need for frequent efficient and safe calculation can lead to methods which streamline or remove the handwaving from the usual mathematical arguments [15, 58].
+Mathematics and logic: The research cannot be divorced from questions in mathematics and logic.